keyestudio/FKS0003-KEYESTUDIO-Smart-Robot-Arm-Kit-with-Joystick-for-ESP32/docs/Smart Robot Arm Tutorial.md

 **You need to prepare:**
 - a **2.4 GHz WiFi**.
 It can be a mobile hotspot or a router.
-- a phone/IPAD/computer that can connect to the same WiFi.
+- a phone/IPAD/computer that can connect to the same internet.
 - The network name and password of your wifi.

 NOTE: